RobertKajnak/Python_SimpleProgressBar/README.md

          - \>=8min     => tune
       - anyting else => silent
 	 You can use pb.playTune() to check out what tune sounds like
+     - emoji -- The type of emoji that will be displayed
+         - 'ascii' - to be sure it works on older consoles
+         - **'kao'**   - full faces using UTF-8 characters
+         - 'off'   - less emotional, more professional
   - **skipPercent** The pecentage that are displayed.
 Takes priority over time estimate
      - **1**   -> display every percentage
      - 10  -> display 10%,20%...